jacobbenowitz/animation_academy/README.md

 ### **Mon**
 - Complete UI for base game
 - Finalize all game assets
-- Splash page
 - Section #1: transforms
 ### **Tue**
+- Game logic, event loops, and check user input logic
-- Section #2: transitions
+- Section #2: animations and keyframes
-- Section #3: @keyframes
 ### **Wed**
-- Section #3: @keyframes
-- Game polish: refine instructions, prompts, and hints
+- Refine instructions, prompts, and hints
-- Splash page, dev links, documentation links
-- Bug testing
+- Bug testing and refactoring
 ### **Thu**
-- Deployment to Heroku / GitHub
+- Deployment to GitHub

-# **Bonus Features**
-- CSS Animation showcase of interesting animations along with the code for those interested
+## Features In Development
+- Generating levels from a csv file, parsing in real time
+- Checking user input on the fly using throttle/debounce (versus only on button click)
+- Clearly notifying user if input is incorrect
+- Additional levels covering
+  - More basic transition levels to teach the fundamentals
+  - Loading animations using multiple svgs
+  - Placeholder animations on page load (before content is ready)
+  - Advanced @keyframe animations
+- Disable level navigation levels unless user has completed the level
+- User hints if they are lost
+  - use localStorage to save all levels completed, not just current level
+- Products levels:
+  - Reveal text via animation on hover
+  - Scrollable interface with transitions
+- CSS Timeline levels
+  - animate in on scroll events
 - Refine game for all screen types and inputs (mobile, tablet, laptop, desktop)

-# **Fonts**
+### **Fonts**
 - Source Code Pro - IDE
     - https://fonts.googleapis.com/css2?family=Source+Code+Pro:wght@300;400&display=swap
 - Prompt - Headings and Body